quartzsite/bardslog/content/1587-11-14-visions-of-battle.md

 “Imagine men beside you,” he said.
 “A wall of steel and ash.
 You are not alone when you hold this.”

 I closed my eyes and saw fields I had only ever sung.
-A damp bank along the Rhine.
-A chalk road in Swabia.
-Dry squares that smell of powder.
+A damp bank along the Rhanube River.
+A chalk road in the Salt Dunes.
+Dry asquares that smell of powder.
 Ranks leaned together like chords.
 Cavalry broke like surf and fell back.
 The push of pikes was a slow drum that never missed a step.
 In those visions the drills became pieces of a larger pattern.
 What I did with my hands belonged to more bodies than mine.

 By week’s end I moved with more certainty than I ever felt on a stage.
 My songs remained, but now they shared the room with ordered lines and patient spears.
 The form made sense because the field was beginning to.